bjssacademy/class-based-from-go/readme.md

 > NOTE constructors need to be `public`, for now.
 Later maybe we can have private ones...

 This is what C# is actually doing for via magic.
-We'll come back con constructors a bit later, but for the moment you can think of them like function parameters we have used in Go.
+We'll come back on to constructors a bit later, but for the moment you can think of them like function parameters we have used in Go.

 ### The semi-colon